Nost01/CS-Documents/Files/HTML & CSS/CSS/CSS Properties.md

 	RGB (rgb(111, 111,111))
 	HSL (hsl(11, 11%, 11%))

+background-image
+	Sets an element's background image.

 background-color
 	Sets an element's background color.
 	HEX (#111111)
 	RGB (rgb(111, 111,111))
 	HSL (hsl(11, 11%, 11%))

+border-color
+	Sets the color of the four borders.

+border-style
+	Specifies what kind of border to display.
+	Options: dotted, dashed, solid, double, groove, ridge, inset, outset, none, hidden.

 font-family
 	Determines the font of an element.